-As despicable as this is in politics that is not the only place where this type of “anonymous source” is used as a tool to deceive people and further whatever agenda these deceivers may be promoting.
+As despicable as this is in politics, that is not the only place where this type of “anonymous source” is used as a tool to deceive people and further whatever agenda these deceivers may be promoting.

-Today with everyone doing most of their research online getting to the top of the listings on Google is the only thing that matters.
+Today with everyone doing most of their research online, getting to the top of the listings on Google is the only thing that matters.
 But getting a high ranking on Google does not mean that the site is trustworthy or honest.

-As an example, Bill O’Reilly, on Fox News, did a segment on the worst websites in America, and he had his guests explain their choices for the absolute worst websites.
+For example, Bill O’Reilly, on Fox News, did a segment on the worst websites in America, and he had his guests explain their choices for the absolute worst websites.

-Because Google still ranks them so highly through SEO (Search Engine Optimization), it doesn’t matter that “Rip-off Report” has an F Rating from the BBB or that they have had so many complaints and lawsuits filed against them, they still get high exposure.
+Because Google still ranks them so highly through SEO (Search Engine Optimization), it doesn’t matter that “Rip-off Report” has an F Rating from the BBB or that they have had so many complaints and lawsuits filed against them; they still get high exposure.

 Bill O’Reilly Ripoff Report– Worst Websites in America https://youtu.be/tKEounexll0

 Why do people spread false information online?
-Well, of course, there are many reasons- disgruntled former employees, companies looking to discredit their competition, someone trying to push an opposite agenda, or just someone wanting to create havoc.
+Of course, there are many reasons- disgruntled former employees, companies looking to discredit their competition, someone trying to push an opposite agenda, or just someone wanting to create havoc.
 Because you can remain anonymous online and no one can verify what you post, it is easy for anyone to create confusion and mislead people.